sguox002/leetcode/leetcode-all.md

 - then we use dp knapsack to include current job.
 - answer is the max among all dp. or knapsack to convery the max till the end.
 pattern: use or not use and propagate the results to next.
 ->>

-<<-1239	Maximum Length of a Concatenated String with Unique Characters    		48.7%	Medium
-- use bitset try all combination O(2^n)
-- use bitset represent each dictionary word. and then use dp for longest combination, try to add current set to previous set and get the longest one.
-->>

 <<-1240	Tiling a Rectangle with the Fewest Squares    		51.3%	Hard